kkumler/avr_keyscanner/README.md

 # is31io7326_clone
-Functional clone of the IS31IO7326 using an ATtiny48.
+Functional clone of the IS31IO7326 using an ATtiny48 and ATtiny88.

 Key reporting and rollover detection are tested and working, all options in the configuration register are saved but do not yet influence behaviour.